Chief Event Officer Complete Guide 2026

 According to Meeting Tomorrow's 2025 research, the most challenging part of event leadership is connecting event outcomes to business impact.
 Most companies have no framework for doing this.

 A CEO's responsibility is to solve this problem.
+"We're tracking real business impact: revenue attributed to events, customer lifetime value, community sentiment, brand advocacy."

 What It Means: